 5. Evaluations completion rates will continue to be checked for each subsequent quarter.
 If a student completes less than 75% of the evaluations assigned during a subsequent quarter, the E4C mentor will be alerted that there has been a second lapse in professionalism with regard to evaluations.
 The student will receive additional feedback regarding professionalism expectations and a warning that any further lapse may result in a referral to the Committee for Performance, Professionalism and Promotion (CP3).

 6. If a student completes less than 75% of evaluations in another quarter (third violation), the student may be referred to CP3 for a professionalism concern.

 7. Failure to complete other required evaluations (clerkship, scholarly concentration, wellness, etc.) may also lead to E4C mentors being notified.
 Repeated failure to complete these assigned evaluations may also result in a referral to CP3.

 Use of Professional Language in Evaluations

-- Comments in question will be brought before the Evaluation Review Committee.
+4. Comments in question will be brought before the Evaluation Review Committee.
 This committee will consist of the following members (or their designees): The Director of Evaluation, the Assistant Dean for Pre-Clerkship Education, the Assistant Dean for Medical Education, the Senior Associate Dean for Medical Education, the E4C Program Director, a representative from the Student Advising Team, and a medical student representative.

-- The student’s E4C mentor and Advising Dean will be notified of the violation.
+7. In the case of a violation of the Stanford Affirmation or the School of Medicine Technical, Non-Academic Standards, the student’s E4C mentor and Advising Dean will be notified of the violation.
 The student will receive feedback about professionalism expectations and a warning that a second lapse will lead to a referral to CP3.

-updated August 2017
+updated August 2019